Samsung/tizen-docs/docs/application/native/guides/ui/tzsh-softkey.md

 ## Get Visibility Status of Softkey Window

 To know the current visible state of softkey service's window, call the `tzsh_softkey_global_visible_get` function.
-The softkey service's window may be visible or invisible on the screen.
+The softkey service's window will be visible or invisible depend on visible state.

 ```
    int ret;